khalid-naami/khalid-naami.github.io/blog/2026-06-05-qatar-radar-strike-us-early-warning-blinded.md

 ---

-*To analyze the impact of Gulf security crises and early warning defense failures on options pricing and intermarket volatility, access our quantitative metrics at [Dashboard Options](https://dashboardoptions.com/).
-To protect capital and hedge against sovereign debt risk, explore physical gold allocations with [Augusta Precious Metals](https://eurodongold.com).*
+*To analyze the impact of Gulf security crises and early warning defense failures on options pricing and intermarket volatility, access our quantitative metrics at [Dashboard Options](https://dashboardoptions.com/).*